-The 9th Annual Eyes on a Cure: Patient & Caregiver Global Symposium was held on November 19-21, 2020!
-Follow this link to watch recordings of the sessions.
+The 9th Annual Eyes on a Cure: Patient & Caregiver Global Symposium was held virtually on November 19-21, 2020.
+Follow this link to watch the recordings.

 CURE OM’s education program includes a variety of online educational and supportive resources for ocular melanoma patients and the people who support them, including webinars, support groups and a treatment center finder.